-China is studying the extension of its policy on the purchase tax exemption for NEVs, a State Council meeting said yesterday.
+China is studying the extension of its on the purchase tax exemption for NEVs, a State Council meeting said yesterday.

 Shares of China's electric vehicle (EV) trio traded in Hong Kong surged in early trading Thursday as a high-level government meeting on Wednesday revealed signals that made investors more optimistic about the new energy vehicle (NEV) chain.